-The Internal Exclusion Base (IEB)
+The Internal Exclusion Base (Damascus)

-The IEB may be used to:
+Damascus may be used to:

-- Hold pupils whilst an investigation is underway (no more than one day) - Internally exclude a student for a serious offence/infringement of school Code of Conduct, or repeated offences, when all sanctions have been exhausted and been ineffective - Hold pupils who have returned from exclusion without a post-exclusion meeting taking place
+- Hold pupils whilst an investigation is underway. - Internally exclude a student for a serious offence/infringement of school Code of Conduct, or repeated offences, when all sanctions have been exhausted and been ineffective. - Failing to attend multiple after school detentions. - Hold pupils who have returned from exclusion without a post-exclusion meeting taking place.

-The number of pupils in the IEB should be kept to a minimum.
-The alternative of isolating pupils with other staff in school should be considered.
+The number of pupils in Damascus should be kept to a minimum.

-Isolation in the IEB can be decided or authorised by the HOY and should be discussed with the Assistant Head or Deputy Head
+Isolation in Damascus can be decided or authorised by the PUPIL PROGRESS LEADER and should be discussed with the Assistant Head or Deputy Head

-The relevant HOY or Pastoral staff must inform parents by phone in advance if time in the IEB is planned as a sanction.
+The relevant PUPIL PROGRESS LEADER or Pastoral staff must inform parents by phone in advance if time in the Damascus is planned as a sanction but Damascus may be used as an immediate sanction for poor behaviour.

-The IEB will run from 9.15am - 3.30pm.
+Damascus will run from 9.15am - 3.00pm.
 Pupils will not be allowed access to the main school building.
 Lunch and access to toilets will be allowed within the facility.

-Staff will be informed, via email, of which pupils are accessing the IEB and MUST provide work
+Staff will be informed, via email, of which pupils are accessing Damascus and MUST provide work